Composing Plots#

 As you can see, the HoloViews objects returned by hvPlot are in no way dead ends – you can flexibly compare, combine, lay out, and overlay them to reveal complex interrelationships in your data.
 In fact, this idea of avoiding dead ends is one of the major design principles for HoloViz tools:

 That is, instead of forcing you to choose between a powerful low-level tool that requires extensive expertise even to get started, or a high-level tool that’s eventually a dead end, HoloViz tools try to provide you a quick way to get to something that is at least nearly what you want, while making it possible to further customize and tweak what you get so that the end result can be precisely what you want.
-That way you only need to learn the specific low-level bits actually required, whether that’s at the HoloViews level (if you need to customize your hvPlot-generated objects), or further down to Bokeh and JavaScript.
+That way you only need to learn the specific low-level bits actually required, whether that’s at the HoloViews level (if you need to customize your hvPlot-generated objects), or further down to Bokeh and JavaScript when required.

 In the next notebook we’ll learn how to link up the HoloViews plots you’ve generated, to help you understand the relationships between the various views of your data that you create.